-If nothing changes about your weekly claim, your weekly benefit will not change.
-However, your benefit payment may vary from week to week if you are not claiming the full week.
-For example, if you have worked or reported employer paid time off, we will reduce your benefit payment that week.
+Your first and last weeks of leave may be prorated based on your leave dates.
+We can't pay for days in a claim week that happen before your leave starts or after it ends.
+However, for any weeks during your leave where nothing changes about your weekly claim, your weekly benefit will not change.
+Your benefit payment may vary from week to week if you are not claiming the full week.
+For example, if you have worked or reported employer-paid time off, we will reduce your benefit payment that week.
 You do not report any supplemental benefits offered by your employer.
 For more information, see the section on supplemental benefits.